HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Names

-FSH uses names to refer to items within the same [FSH tank](index.html#fsh-files-and-fsh-tanks).
+FSH uses names to reference items within the same FSH project.
 Names follow [FHIR naming guidance](http://hl7.org/fhir/R4/structuredefinition-definitions.html#StructureDefinition.name).
 Names must be between 1 and 255 characters, begin with an uppercase, and contain only letters, numbers, and "_".
 By convention, names should use [PascalCase (also known as UpperCamelCase)](https://wiki.c2.com/?UpperCamelCase).

 Alias names may begin with `$`.
 Choosing alias names beginning with `$` allows for [additional error checking](#defining-aliases).

 #### Identifiers

 Items in FSH may have an identifier, typically specified using the [`Id` keyword](#defining-items).
-Each id must be unique within the scope of their item type in the FSH Tank, but are recommended to be unique across all types in the FSH Tank.
-For example, two Profiles with id “foo” cannot coexist, but it is possible to have a Profile with id “foo” and a ValueSet with id “foo” in the same FSH Tank.
+Each id must be unique within the scope of their item type in the FSH Project, but are recommended to be unique across all types in the FSH project.
+For example, two Profiles with id “foo” cannot coexist, but it is possible to have a Profile with id “foo” and a ValueSet with id “foo” in the same FSH Project.

 If no Id is provided, implementations may create an Id.
 It is recommended that the Id be based on the item's name, with _ replaced by -, and the overall length truncated to 64 characters (per the requirements of the FHIR id datatype).

 #### References to External FHIR Artifacts

-FHIR resources, profiles, extensions, and value sets defined outside the [FSH tank](index.html#fsh-files-and-fsh-tanks) are referred to by their canonical URIs.
+FHIR resources, profiles, extensions, and value sets defined outside the current FSH project are referred to by their canonical URIs.
 Base FHIR resources can also be referred to by their id, for example, `Patient` or `Observation`.
 In cases where an IG defines a profile or extension matching an existing FHIR ID, use the canonical URL to refer to the FHIR resource.

-#### Files

-Content in one project can be contained in one or more files with **.fsh** extension.
-How content is divided among files is not meaningful in FSH, and all content can be considered pooled together for the purposes of FSH.
-It is up to implementations to define which **.fsh** files should be included in a given project.

-#### Order of Items in Files

-The items defined by FSH are: Aliases, Profiles, Extensions, Instances, Value Sets, Code Systems, Mappings, Rule Sets, and Invariants.
-Items can appear in any order within **.fsh** files, and can be moved around within a file (or to other **.fsh** files) without affecting the interpretation of the content.

 #### Whitespace